Step 1: Choose an office

 Step 5: File for office

-Learn more about how to file for office under "how to file for office section" the of the main become a candidate page.
+Learn more about how to file for office under "how to file for office section" of the main become a candidate page.